Skip to main content

 1. Attend and fully participate in all leadership development activities/training/events.

-2. Engage in faculty-mentored research on campus for six consecutive weeks during the first summer.
+3. Engage in faculty-mentored research on campus for six consecutive weeks during one summer.
 Scholars are not permitted to hold other internships or full-time commitments during that time.

-4. Present your research during the fall research symposium.
+4. Present your research and leadership experience during the annual scholar showcase each fall.

 5. Write a report or produce a short video on your overall learning and leadership outcomes at the conclusion of the second summer.